Want to learn everything about Webflow? Download our free eBook today.

 Building control will also consider energy efficiency, glazing, ventilation and fire safety.

-If you live in a listed building, you will have to apply for listed building consent for any significant works, whether internal or external.
+If you live in a listed building, then listed building consent will be required for any major changes.